6. Accuracy Tuning Suggestions#

 Note

-It should be noted that the cosine similarity of the quantization precision analysis tool at the compile stage is not equivalent to the accuracy drop on the test data set(Such as APmAP )。 To obtain detailed data set accuracy drops, it is recommended to use the compiled model board to test the model accuracy using the data set.
+It should be noted that the cosine similarity of the quantitative accuracy analysis tool in the compilation stage is not equivalent to the accuracy drop on the test dataset (such as AP, mAP).
+If you want to understand the detailed accuracy drop of the dataset, it is recommended to use the compiled model to test the model accuracy using the dataset.

 {